 This Acceptable Use Policy (the POLICY) is used to define those actions which are considered appropriate and inappropriate by an account user (the CLIENT) while utilizing the Internet Service (the SERVICE) of&cnyconnect.net or an associated organization (the PROVIDER).
 If an account is found to be in violation of this POLICY, we reserve the right to terminate service to that CLIENT without notice.
 We prefer to warn CLIENTs of inappropriate behavior and suggest corrective action short of termination.
 However, flagrant violations of the POLICY can result in immediate termination of service, without notice or warning.
 Failure to enforce this POLICY, for whatever reason, shall not be construed as a waiver of the PROVIDER's right to do so at any time.
-As a part of our network community, CLIENTs must use their Internet access responsibly.
+As a part of our network community, CLIENTs must use their Internet service responsibly.
 Questions regarding this POLICY, or complaints, should be directed to email@example.com

 1. GENERAL USE: